Photo rights: CATeyes: http://www.flickr.com/photos/cateyes/4155371750/

 I’m thankful to be part of an industry that boasts the likes of Bill Bernbach, George Lois, Leo Burnett and David Ogilvy.

-They all shared one talent that made them shine above the rest and brilliant at what they do, the art of persuasion through storytelling.
+They all shared one talent that made them shine above the rest and brilliant at what they do, the art of persuasion through masterful storytelling.
+They were exceptional brand storytellers.

 This talent is as important today as it ever was.